 Although the common-sense assumptions that underlie The Aaker Model might initially ring true, peer-reviewed empirical findings from researchers like Andrew Ehrenberg, Gerald Goodhardt, Chris Chatfield, Byron Sharp, and Jenni Romaniuk, largely refute them.

 In essence, the newer findings indicate that, in most categories, customers buy out of habit and engage in minimal mental processing when deciding which brands to buy: that is, they follow a “do, learn, feel” behavior that is quite the opposite from what Aaker and his contemporaries have suggested.
-The newer findings also show that a brand’s market share is most often driven by market penetration rates, not strong customer loyalty (i.e., attracting more customers is generally more effective than convincing current customers to purchase more often).
+The newer findings also show that market penetration rates, as opposed to strong customer loyalty, most often drive a brand’s market share (i.e., attracting more customers is generally more effective than convincing current customers to purchase more often).
 Finally, the newer findings demonstrate that customers in most categories typically engage in choice-seeking behavior, rendering ineffective the targeting of particular market segments for many products and services.

-These newer findings have profound implications for managers who are tasked with growing sales and revenue.
+These newer findings have profound implications for managers responsible for sales and revenue growth.
 For example, the findings strongly suggest that narrow brand positions are frequently too limiting and that the key to successful growth isn’t building customer loyalty, but capturing a greater number of light or occasional category buyers.
-And that implies the need to develop a more varied product line that is communicated to a broader target audience.
+That implies the need to develop a more varied product line and to communicate it to a broader target audience.
 It also suggests the necessity of making a brand available across a greater number of physical and online buying locations and making it more recognizable across a variety of category buying situations.

 Implications for Research and Measurement